pulumi/pulumi-go-provider/README.md

 A framework for building Go Providers for Pulumi

+_Note_: This library is in active development, and not everthing is hooked up.
+You should expect breaking changes as we fine tune the exposed APIs.
+We definitely appreciate community feedback, but you should probably wait to port any existing providers over.

 ## The "Hello, Pulumi" Provider

 Here we provide the code to create an entire native provider consumable from any of the